-What Are Common Side Effects of Weed Spray Exposure?
+What Are Common Side Effects of Chemical Weed Spray Exposure?

 Roundup, the well-known weed killer that has dominated the news in recent months, has been in use as a common herbicide since 1974.
 This weed spray contains glyphosate, which is a toxic chemical that is harmful to humans if inhaled or ingested.
 When individuals are exposed to large amounts of glyphosate, they can suffer side effects and develop severe medical conditions.